jpoechill/CallForCode/README.md

 ## Installation

 1. Download the repo
+2. Navigate to the `CallForCode` directory
-2. `npm install` inside the `CallForCode` directory
+3. `npm install` inside the `CallForCode` directory
-3. `npm start` will start the development server on `localhost:3000`
+4. `npm start` will start the development server on `localhost:3000`
-4. `npm run cypress:open` will run the cypress integration tests
+5. `npm run cypress:open` will run the cypress integration tests

 ## Contributions